Quasa

 What you also need to consider is that not all countries are interested in the same topics.
 Depending on their culture, customs, and beliefs, their points of interest will differ.

 For finding trending topics that you can use for blog posts, for example, use Google Trends.
-This online solution will provide you with information on the hottest topics in any country that interests you.
+This online tool will provide you with information on the hottest topics in any country that interests you.

 Localize the SEO

-You might already know this, but SEO is one of the most important content marketing elements.
-You can invest all your time and money into creating the best content but if users can’t find it, what’s the point?
+How to Implement a Successful International Content Marketing Strategy for your BrandYou might already know this, but SEO is one of the most important elements of content marketing.
+You can invest all your time and money into creating the best content, but if users can’t find it, what’s the point?
 Localizing your existing content is one aspect of localization, but SEO localization is another.
-It is a must if you want to get more leads to your localized content.
-Let’s suppose that you translate your content from English to French.
-You take into consideration their culture, customs, and appropriate wording.
-But once the French reader clicks the link it leads him to a page in English.
-This can completely ruin the experience.
+It is a must if you want to drive more leads to your localized content.

-That is why you need SEO localization.
 Focus your SEO localization efforts on the following:

 • Adapt the links that you include in the content (both internal and external)